Managing SNMP

 controller-1(config-local)# snmp-server engine-id controller-1_EngineID

-The engineID of the DMF Controller is configured for the local node and this configuration must be entered separately on the active and standby Controllers.
-It is recommended to configure a different engineID for each Controller.
+The engineID of the DMF Controller is configured for the local node.
+This configuration must be entered separately on the active and standby Controllers.
+The acceptable practice recommends configuring a different engineID for each Controller.

 Note: The engine-id configuration is not included when applying a saved running-config to the Controller.
 The engine-id configuration must be reapplied using snmp-server engine-id command.